neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/keeping_state.md

 componentModel.value = componentModel.value.copyWith(count: 1);
 ```

-You can read and write immutable states through the `ValueNotifier` interface.
-When the `value` of an immutable state changes, the Use Case will rebuild.
+You can read and write *immutable states* through the [ValueNotifier](https://api.flutter.dev/flutter/foundation/ValueNotifier-class.html) interface.
+When the `value` of an *immutable state* changes, the use case will rebuild.

 ### Mutable State

-Use [`mutable`](../werkbank/StatesComposer-class.html) for objects that have internal state and need lifecycle management:
+Use [`mutable`](../werkbank/StatesComposer/mutable.html) for objects that have internal state and need lifecycle management:

 ```dart
 final scrollController = c.states.mutable(